-Applications related to other areas described in the FOA will be considered, but not at the same level of priority.
-All applications submitted in response to this Funding Opportunity must be responsive to one of the following seven research priorities.
+All applications submitted in response to this funding opportunity must be responsive to one of the following eight research priorities.
 Efforts to foster collaborations among institutions, researchers, and community practitioners should be included, when possible.
-Priority will be given to applications that address at least one of the following: lung cancer, breast cancer, prostate cancer, colon cancer, or melanoma.
+Researchers conducting behavioral health research involving tobacco cessation and control are required to coordinate with the Department of Health's Tobacco-Free Florida Program to obtain a letter of support.
+Priority will be given to applications that address at least one of the following: lung cancer, breast cancer, prostate cancer, colon cancer, melanoma, or other tobacco-related diseases.

-- 1. Prevention and Treatment: Research with a focus on prevention and improved treatment or care delivery that contributes to a reduction in deaths in at least one of the cancers listed above. - 2.
-Health Disparities: Research that contributes to reductions in deaths due to the cancers listed above resulting from health disparities due to race, ethnicity, or income. - 3.
-Screening: Improve screening accuracy, detection of high-risk subgroups, and/or improved implementation of a cancer screening program that results in an increase in early detection or prevention of at least one of the cancers listed above. - 4.
-Obesity: Enhance the understanding of the relationship between obesity, healthy weight, and at least one of the cancers listed above. - 5.
-Treatment-Related Morbidities: Expand upon research that improves scientific understanding of causes and subsequent impact of cancer/cancer-treatment related morbidities in other systems (e.g., cardiovascular, pulmonary, endocrine, lymphatic, central nervous system, reproductive, developmental). - 6.
-Technology Transfer Feasibility (TTF): The goals of the TTF grant mechanism are to stimulate technology transfer activities for promising research discoveries that could lead to innovations in the prevention, diagnosis, treatment, and/or cure of cancer and strengthen a project's economic feasibility and commercialization prospects.
+- 1. Prevention and Treatment: Research with a focus on prevention and improved treatment or care delivery that contributes to reductions in deaths due to tobacco-related diseases or the cancers listed above. - 2.
+Health Disparities: Research that contributes to reductions in deaths or morbidity due to lung cancer, breast cancer, prostate cancer, colon cancer, melanoma, or other tobaccorelated diseases resulting from health disparities due to race, ethnicity, or income. - Screening: Improve screening accuracy, detection of high-risk subgroups, and/or improved implementation of a cancer screening program that results in an increase in early detection or prevention of the cancers listed above.
+Alternatively, improve screening accuracy, detection, or implementation of a screening program for any disease related to tobacco use. - 4.
+Tobacco Use: Reduction of tobacco use in children, adolescents, and adults. - 5.
+Obesity: Enhance the understanding of the relationship between obesity, healthy weight, tobacco use and cancer. - 6.
+Treatment-Related Morbidities: Expand upon research that improves scientific understanding of the causes and subsequent impacts of: cancer/cancer-treatment related morbidities in other systems (e.g., cardiovascular, pulmonary, endocrine, lymphatic, central nervous system, reproductive, developmental) or morbidity from diseases resulting from tobacco use.

+- 7. Technology Transfer Feasibility (TTF): The goals of the TTF grant mechanism are to: stimulate technology transfer activities for promising research discoveries that could lead to innovations in the prevention, diagnosis, treatment, and/or cure of tobacco-related diseases; and strengthen a project's economic feasibility and commercialization prospects.
 The primary objective is to assist investigators in moving promising research findings toward commercialization.
-The TTF grant offers early stage funding to develop intellectual property and improve its commercial potential and competitiveness for further development activities, including company formation or partnering with private interests.
+The TTF grant offers early stage funding to eligible universities and research institutes in order to develop intellectual property and improve its commercial potential and competitiveness for further development activities, including company formation or partnering with private interests.
 Projects should be designed to establish the technical/scientific merit and feasibility needed to attract commercial interest.
-There is no requirement for the participation of a small business partner.

-Example projects appropriate for the TTF grant mechanism include:

-- Preliminary animal model work necessary to advance the research toward commercial viability. - Developing and/or improving biomedical equipment useful in the prevention, diagnosis, and treatment of cancer.

-- Developing and/or improving assays useful in the prevention, diagnosis, and treatment for cancer. - Developing new therapies and drugs for cancer. - Developing methods, materials, models, or simulations necessary for translating research findings into standard practices for the prevention, diagnosis, and treatment for cancer.
+There is no requirement for the participation of a small business partner. - Example projects appropriate for the TTF grant mechanism include: - Preliminary animal model work necessary to advance the research toward commercial viability. - Developing and/or improving biomedical equipment useful in the prevention, diagnosis, and treatment of tobacco-related diseases. - Developing and/or improving assays useful in the prevention, diagnosis, and treatment for tobacco-related diseases. - Developing new therapies and drugs for tobacco-related diseases. - Developing methods, materials, models, or simulations necessary for translating research findings into standard practices for the prevention, diagnosis, and treatment for tobacco-related diseases.